wedeveloph/jobs/README.md

 This is the official job board for Developh.
 We post about available positions and openings that any high school or college-aged youth are welcome to join.

-**Applications are closed.
-Thank you to everyone who applied.**
+**Applications are accepted at any time.
+Message us if you think you're a fit.**
-Results will be released by the first or second week of July, after we've finished with all interviews and deliberations.
 Email us at hello@developh.org for any questions!

 ## Openings